osmangurlek/office_network/README.md

    uvicorn <file_name>:app --reload
    ```
    file_name depends on what you use if you use API for getting MAC addresses use 'main',
-   use .aps extension URL fot getting MAC addresses use 'main2'
+   use .aps extension URL for getting MAC addresses use 'main2'

 ## Usage